tel: +48 22 499 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus and other modern machines.
+• Wide application in modern technologies – find application in computer drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: